bgrabitmap/demo/README.md

 # demo
 Sample projects made with BGRABitmap and related packages

+## dots
+This is a demo to play with random, dots and lines

 ## hello_world
 This is an example of animations with easings and how to use them with BGRABitmap